 Teal is a doctoral student in Middle East area studies at Linacre College, University of Oxford.
-Her research examines the role of pre-revolutionary Iranian Jewish trade in Iran-Israel relations, exploring the extent to which the Chinese political economy might have replenished a void left by the eventual departure of official Israeli business and diplomatic offices from Iran, as well as Iranian counterparts ultimately withdrawn from Israel.
-She received an MA from SOAS, University of London as a Kamran Djam Scholar in Iranian studies, an MAIS in comparative and international law from The Hopkins-Nanjing Centre as a Hassenfeld Fellow in Chinese studies, and a BA summa cum laude from Northeastern University in languages, literature and cultures with a minor in Chinese.
+Her research explores global financial crises and investment migration through an examination of trade and business exchanges between Israel and pre-revolutionary Iran.
+Her fieldwork is conducted through a Sandwich Scholarship at Ben-Gurion University of the Negev.
+She received an MA from SOAS, University of London as a Kamran Djam Scholar in Iranian studies, an MAIS in comparative and international law from The Johns Hopkins University–Nanjing University Centre for Chinese and American Studies as a Hassenfeld Fellow in Chinese studies, and a dual BA summa cum laude from Northeastern University in languages, literatures and cultures and cinema studies with a specialisation in French and a minor in Chinese.

 Linacre College